CommunicationTeam WorkProblem SolvingResearchICT SkillsPlanning

 5 Correlation and Multiple Regression

-This section progresses from simple linear regression models to multiple predictors of a criterion variable (multiple linear regression).
-Here we explain statistical tests for multiple regression models and contributions of coefficients.
+Here we will cover simple linear regression models and multiple predictors of a criterion variable (multiple linear regression).
+Here we explain statistical tests for multiple regression models.

 6 Laboratory Skills

 Students are given extensive training in the advanced use of SPSS for analyses.
-Regular laboratory attendance is essential in order to build up research skills.
+Regular laboratory attendance is recommended in order to develop strong research skills.
+This will allow the individual to become a confident researcher.

-Students write an ethics proposal for their fourth year project with some guidance from their allocated supervisor.
+Students are required to write an ethics proposal for their fourth year project with support and guidance from their allocated supervisor.
 Research design and analysis skills are employed to design a suitable experiment/study.
-Ethical issues are central to this process.
+Identifying, and addressing, possible ethical issues are central to this process.
+Supervisors will give feedback to a draft of the proposal.

 8 Research Skills: Writing and work management